amoghsawant17/Business_Insights_360/README.md

 ## Project Insights
 - Target data is a benchmark set by experienced management personnel and in this project, it is available for the year 2022 only and it gives a more accurate picture compared to the YoY change comparison.
-For this project, we have target data available for key metrics such as net sales, gross margin, and net profit with respect to their market/ country.
+For this project, we have target data available for key metrics such as net sales, gross margin, and net profit for their market/ country.
 - In comparison with Last year, for the year 2022, net sales changed by +353.5%, gross margin changed by +373%, gross margin % changed by +4.37%, and net profit % changed by -110.8%.
 - In comparison with Target,
 for the year 2022, net sales changed -1.86%, gross margin changed -2.51%, gross margin % changed -0.66% and net profit % changed +1.47%
-- Hence, we must consider comparison with respect to target data for our analysis.
+- Hence, we must consider a comparison of target data for our analysis.

 #### Key Metrics:
 For the year 2022,